martinnj/pico-adc-correction/README.md

 Should be fairly straightforward from the docstrings, but check `example.py` if you need it. :)

+A quick note on calibration: The best way would be to first connect the the ADC to a ground referance, sample that, then to a vref and sample that.
+Then use those numbers for constructing the `CalibratedADC` class.

+Baring that, if you just need to use one ADC on the Pico, I've gotten fairly good results by using two of the extra ADCs to gather the calibration data using `CalibratedADC.calibrate_adc`.
+The ADCs are then connected to the ground plane and to `3v3` on pin 36 respectively.
+`ADC_VREF` might be a better choice.

+The reasoning is that since it's the same multi-channel ADC that does the measurements, it's likely seeing the same noise and bias on all the ADCs.

 ## ADC Precision

 The [datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) says the ADCs are 12bit,